MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/overview.md

 # What is the Azure Developer CLI (preview)?

 Azure Developer CLI (`azd`) is an open-source tool that accelerates the process of building cloud apps on Azure.
-The CLI provides best practice, developer-friendly commands that map to key stages in your workflow: code, build, deploy, monitor. `azd` commands remain consistent regardless of context.
-Whether you’re working in the terminal, your editor or integrated development environment (IDE), or your DevOps workflows.
+The CLI provides best practice, developer-friendly commands that map to key stages in your workflow: code, build, deploy, monitor.

+`azd` commands remain consistent regardless of context, whether you’re working in the terminal, your editor or integrated development environment (IDE), or your DevOps workflows.

 Azure Developer CLI relies on [extensible azd templates](#azure-developer-cli-templates) that include everything you need to get an application up and running in Azure.
 These templates include application code, and reusable infrastructure as code assets.